paradigmxyz/mesc/README.md

-# Multiple Endpoint Single Configuration Standard (MESC)
+# Multiple Endpoint Shared Configuration Standard (MESC)

 MESC is a specification for how EVM tools can configure their RPC endpoints.